There isn’t exactly a shortage these days of action movie stars who are

 We’re familiar with the players, and Hunt’s mission of the moment is getting nuclear material out of the hands of bad guys, but there are a lot of steps in that process.
 You can’t just walk up to the terrorists who want to end the world as we know it.
 You have to cozy up to sultry bad women, monkey with their plans to break other bad guys out of jail, make trades for bad guys after you kidnap them, and all while your previous allies are trying to off bad guys, whether you want them to or not.
 If there weren’t a lot of steps, there wouldn’t be a lot of chase scenes.

 The trouble with a franchise that’s gone on this long is that it loses touch with its own sense of self, and gets bored with its own gimmick.
-As much as Fallout lives up to everything you might hope for from a pulse-pounding action movie, there’s little about it that it connects it to the franchise, and
+As much as Fallout lives up to everything you might hope for from a pulse-pounding action movie, there’s little about it that connects it to the franchise, and what there is seems almost begrudgingly included and is largely irrelevant.

 When Tom Cruise is on the run, or marvelously struggling through a fight, the movie is as engaging as anything the franchise has managed, but when it comes to the plot, the “team,” and the effort to solve the problem, it falls flat.